 - The June 24, 2020, notice extends the policy through October 31, 2020, and expands the relief to transportation by rail.

 - Lists hazardous materials emergency special permits issued during the COVID-19 public health emergency for exemptions from specific requirements of the Hazardous Materials Regulations.

-- Announces a temporary halt on enforcement actions against shippers and carriers that are unable to comply with training requirements included in the Hazardous Materials Regulations (HMR).
+- Announces a temporary halt on enforcement actions against shippers and carriers that are unable to comply with recurrent training requirements included in the Hazardous Materials Regulations (HMR).

 - Notice on enforcement discretion for hazardous liquid pipeline, underground natural gas storage, and liquefied natural gas facility operators (March 20, 2020)

 - PHMSA does not intend to take any enforcement action with respect to operator qualification (OQ) and control room management (CRM) requirements and will consider exercising enforcement discretion with respect to drug testing requirements.

 - Indicates that for other regulatory requirements that pose compliance challenges, operators should "adequately document any such issues and communicate promptly with their regulator about them" and "PHMSA will exercise discretion in its overall enforcement of other parts of the pipeline safety regulations with the intent of providing operators with the flexibility to maintain normal operations while ensuring public safety and protection of the environment."